TheSpiritMan/DevOps-Tools/01 Vagrant/Lab2 - More Advanced Vagrantfile/README.md

 ## Lab2 Vagrantfile

 Vagrantfile of this lab can be a bit difficult to understand at first.
-But following this README file, everything can be clear.
+But following this README file can clear everything.

 - `Vagrant.configure("2")do |config|` is the begineer line for every Vagrantfile.
 Here method is created with variable `config`.
 As we can see, we are using the same ubuntu image that we have used in [Lab1](https://github.com/TheSpiritMan/DevOps-Project/tree/main/01%20Vagrant/Lab1).